MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-vm-dotnet.md

 3. Download the [MSI for Web deployment 3.6](https://www.microsoft.com/download/details.aspx?id=43717).
 Install from the MSI and then enable on all of the features.

-4. Install the .NET Core Hosting Bundle for 2.2 on the your server.
+4. Install the .NET Core Hosting Bundle for 2.2 on your server.
 For the steps, see [.NET Core Installer](https://dotnet.microsoft.com/download/dotnet-core/2.2).

     > [!Note] Make sure you are using the same version of .NET Core on both your development machine and your target server.